1337xp/1337xp/README.md

 # 1337xp
 Hello and welcome to my profile!
-I'm a novice programmer, currently learning C/C++, Python, a little of x86 and 6502 Assembly.
+I'm a novice programmer, currently learning C/C++, Python and x86 & 6502 Assembly.